Shastar Vidya

-Terminology
+Background

+According to some scholars, Shastra Vidya is the name of the ancient North Indian martial art of the Kshatriyas – Hindus of the Vedic warrior class, which includes a broad range of armed and unarmed combat techniques, such as ground-fighting moves, sword strikes, mace blows, discus throws, and archery techniques.
+Martial-arts has a long association with Sikhism, with Guru Angad believed to have sponsored wrestling and learnt it from Guru Nanak.
+Guru Ram Das founded the Mal Akhara in Amritsar and awarded a turban-of-victory to Guru Arjan after he won a wrestling match against the wrestler Maskeen.
+The next guru Guru Hargobind martialized the Sikhs further, such as the adoption of the principle of miri-piri.

+The UNESCO-affiliated ICM martial arts database describes Shastar Vidya as: "an ancient North Indian martial art from the Kshatriyas, Hindus of the Vedic warrior class" and notes that the literal meaning is "science of weapons" and identifies it as a warrior art involving weapons such as bows, swords, maces, axes, and tridents.
+Sanatan Shastra Vidya also included connections among Hindu gods, martial arts, and pre-battle goddess worship, as well as the Dharmic rules of warfare.

-Whilst the word gatka is commonly employed to refer to the modern Sikh martial art system as a whole, the correct historical term is shastar vidya.
-Originally, Gatka was actually part of just one branch (known as an aṅg) of the wider Shastar Vidya martial art system.
+Whilst the term Gatka is commonly used to refer to the modern Sikh martial art system, the historical term was Shastar Vidya, which encompassed a broader range of practices.
+Gatka is part of one branch (an aṅg) of the wider Shastar Vidya martial art system.
+According to Nidar Singh the Shastar Vidya existed in the Indian subcontinent before Sikhism and was preserved by people from many different cultures and religions.

 Utility

-According to Gurbachan Singh Bhindranwale, the former Jathedar of the Damdami Taksal, there are two different kinds of the vidya (science/art), the first is performative (meant for exhibition) and the second is authentic and bona fide (which is lethal).
-According to Bhindranwale, the second type is meant for the warrior who is ready to kill his enemy or become a martyr himself.
+According to the former Jathedar of the Damdami Taksal, Gurbachan Singh Bhindranwale, there are two different kinds of the vidya (science/art), the first is performative (meant for exhibition) and the second is authentic and bona fide (which is lethal).
+According to him, the second type is meant for the warrior who is ready to kill his enemy or become a martyr himself.
 The form of gatka which is authentic and lethal is termed as jhaṭkā-gatkā but very few masters of the genuine martial art exist in the present-day as the martial art has become dominated by the performative expression of it.

 Branches

-There are various components or branches of Shastar Vidya.
-These branches are traditionally called ang, they are as follows:
+Shastar Vidya is made up of seven aṅg (components, or branches):